If you think you may be a problem drinker, Alcoholics Anonymous can help.

 Contact us by email: firstname.lastname@example.org

-The person answering the phone, replying to your email or messaging, will be a recovering Alcoholic, who’s there to listen to you.
+The person answering the phone, replying to your email or message, will be a recovering Alcoholic, who’s there to listen to you.

-If you wish we can arrange for another Member of AA to contact you and talk in more detail about your drinking and the problems it has caused.
+If you wish we can arrange for a Member of AA to contact you and talk in more detail about your drinking and the problems it has caused.

-We can arrange to visit you at your home, if you wish, or somewhere else you feel more comfortable with, and offer to take you to one of our Meetings.
+We can arrange to visit you at your home, if you wish, or somewhere else you may feel comfortable with, and offer to take you to one of our Meetings.

 The sole purpose of our Fellowship is to stay sober ourselves and help other Alcoholics to achieve sobriety.